mkmksto/svelte_text_twist/README.md

 - backend: Python Flask app
 - has a virtual environment called text_twist_venv (backend/text_twist_venv) containing all python dependencies

+# Animation

+- use `animate:flip` on every element you want animated
+- those elements should have an accompanying unique ID
+- these enables animations like shuffle
+- (word transfer animation)
+- place an additional word_transfer property for each letter
+- we then filter the letters to go up or down depending on wether the value is true or false

 # Tomorrow To Do

 - Twist shuffles the letters